sebj/RxRedux-Navigation-UIKit/README.md

 # 🔄 🗺

-This is a basic Redux-like implementation in Swift using RxSwift, allowing the current app navigation state to be accurately represented within the central `Store`.
+This is a basic Redux-like implementation in Swift using RxSwift, allowing the current app navigation state to be  represented within a central `Store`.

 See [ReSwift's documentation](https://github.com/ReSwift/ReSwift/blob/master/README.md) for a better explanation of some of the common principles.
+[Majid Jabrayilov](https://swiftwithmajid.com/2019/09/18/redux-like-state-container-in-swiftui/) also has a similar SwiftUI/Combine Store implementation.

-*Developed to target Swift 5.*
+*Developed to target Swift 5.1.*

 ## Usage